Baha-Bouazizi/Currency-Convertor-Pro/README.md

 ### 📰 Financial News

 - **Stay Updated**: Receive the latest news and updates that impact the global currency market.
+## 🛠 Usage Instructions

+Explore the key features of the application:

+- **Currency Converter**: Perform quick and accurate currency conversions.
+- **Exchange Rates**: View the latest exchange rates and manage your profile settings.

+## 🔧 Additional Functionalities

+- **Profile Management**: Customize your user experience by managing favorite currencies and viewing your conversion history.
+- **Real-Time Notifications**: Get notified about significant changes in exchange rates to make informed decisions.

 ## 🎥 Demonstration